shibing624/agentica/README_EN.md

 **Agentica**: Build Smarter, Reflective, and Collaborative AI Agents with Ease!

-**Agentica**: 快速打造智能、能反思、协作的AI Agent。

-## Overview
+## 📖 Introduction

+**Agentica** can build AI agent, which have the components of planning, memory, and tool use.

-#### LLM Agent
+#### Agent Components
 <img src="https://github.com/shibing624/agentica/blob/main/docs/llm_agentv2.png" width="800" />

-- **Planning**: Task decomposition, plan generation, reflection
+- **Planning**: task decomposition, plan generation, reflection
-- **Memory**: Short-term memory (prompt implementation), long-term memory (RAG implementation)
+- **Memory**: short-term memory (prompt implementation), long-term memory (RAG implementation)
-- **Tool use**: Function call capability, calling external APIs to obtain external information, including current date, calendar, code execution capability, access to specialized information sources, etc.
+- **Tool use**: function call capability, call external API to obtain external information, including current date, calendar, code execution capability, access to dedicated information sources, etc.

-#### Agentica Assistant Architecture
+#### Agentica Workflow

+**Agentica** can also build multi-agent systems and workflows.

+**Agentica** can also build multi-agent systems and workflows.

 <img src="https://github.com/shibing624/agentica/blob/main/docs/agent_arch.png" width="800" />

-- **Planner**: Responsible for having the LLM generate a multi-step plan to complete complex tasks, generating interdependent "chain plans," defining the output of each step that depends on the previous step
+- **Planner**: responsible for LLM to generate a multi-step plan to complete complex tasks, generate interdependent "chain plans", and define the output of the previous step that each step depends on
-- **Worker**: Accepts the "chain plan," iterates through each subtask in the plan, and calls tools to complete the task, can automatically reflect and correct errors to complete the task
+- **Worker**: accepts the "chain plan", loops through each subtask in the plan, and calls tools to complete the task, which can automatically reflect and correct errors to complete the task
-- **Solver**: Integrates all these outputs into the final answer
+- **Solver**: The solver integrates all these outputs into the final answer

+## 🔥 News
+[2024/12/25] v0.2.0 version: Supports multimodal models, input can be text, pictures, audio, video, upgrade Assistant to Agent, Workflow supports disassembly and implementation of complex tasks, see [Release-v0.2.0](https://github.com/shibing624/agentica/releases/tag/0.2.0)

+[2024/07/02] v0.1.0 version: Implemented Assistant based on LLM, can quickly use function call to build a large language model assistant, see [Release-v0.1.0](https://github.com/shibing624/agentica/releases/tag/0.1.0)

-## Features
+## 😊 Features
 `Agentica` is a tool for building agents with the following features:

 - **Agent Composition**: Quickly compose agents with simple code, supporting Reflection, Plan and Solve, RAG, Agent, Multi-Agent, Multi-Role, and Workflow functionalities.